 About University of the Potomac

-University of the Potomac is a regionally-accredited school designed around the needs of working adults.
-With campuses in Virginia, Washington, DC and online, the college specializes in Associates, Bachelors and Masters Degree programs in high demand fields.
+University of the Potomac is an accredited school designed around the needs of working adults.
+With campuses in Virginia, Washington, DC and online, the college specializes in Associates, Bachelors, and Masters Degree programs in high demand fields.
 The curriculum is carefully adjusted to reflect current industry standards for each program, thereby minimizing the number of general education courses and enabling students to delve into their chosen area of study more quickly.

 University of the Potomac is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, (267) 284-5000.